datacarpentry/image-processing/episodes/10-multidimensional-data.md

    as `ski.draw.rectangle()` to programmatically annotate images but not in an interactive user-friendly way.
 3. Visualising 3D volumetric data either by toggling between slices or though a 3D rendering.
-4. Visualising timelapse movies where the movie can be played and paused at specific timepoints ( frames).
+4. Visualising timelapse movies where the movie can be played and paused at specific timepoints.
-5. Visualising complex higher order data (4D, 5D etc.) such as timelapse, volumetric multichannel images.
+5. Visualising complex higher order data (more than 3 dimensions) such as timelapse, volumetric multichannel images.

 [Napari](https://napari.org/stable/tutorials/fundamentals/quick_start.html) is a Python library for fast visualisation, annotation and analysis of n-dimensional image data.
 At its core is the [`napari.Viewer` class](https://napari.org/stable/api/napari.Viewer.html#napari.Viewer).
-Creating a Viewer instance within a notebook will launch a Napari graphical user interface (GUI) wih two-way communication between the notebook and the GUI:
+Creating a Viewer instance within a notebook will launch a Napari Graphical User Interface (GUI) wih two-way communication between the notebook and the GUI:

 ```python
 viewer = napari.Viewer()
 ```

-The Napari Viewer display data through [Layers](https://napari.org/stable/api/napari.layers.html).
+The Napari Viewer displays data through [Layers](https://napari.org/stable/api/napari.layers.html).
 There are different Layer subclasses for different types of data. `Image` Layers are for image data and `Label` Layers are for masks/segmentations.
 There are also Layer subclasses for `Points`, `Shapes`, `Surfaces` etc. Let's